-Following the fall of the Berlin Wall, the Eastern Bloc countries undertook a series of radical reforms with the ambition to make the transition from planned to market economy in the most effective manner.
-The main challenges faced as part of the process, were to achieve macroeconomic stability, to liberalize their prices and markets, to build an institutional and legislative framework for a market economy and to privatize state-owned enterprises.
+Following the fall of the Berlin Wall, the Central and Eastern European (CEE) countries from the former Eastern Bloc undertook a series of radical reforms with the ambition to achieve a transition from planned to market economy in the most effective manner.
+The main challenges faced as part of the process, were to achieve macroeconomic stability, to liberalize markets and prices, build an institutional and legislative framework necessary to underpin a market economy and privatize state-owned enterprises.

 Since state-owned enterprises (SOEs) accounted for the majority of the economic activity in the countries of the Eastern Bloc, their privatization is undoubtedly one of the key stages in the transition to a market economy.
 In the case of Bulgaria, it is also one of the most controversial aspects of the transition, and the way it has been implemented, continues to be a subject of discussion of politicians and other public figures.